thatoddmailbox/FCAPlus/README.md

 * Android SDK (make sure both the `platform-tools` folder AND one of the `build-tools` subfolders are in your path.
 Specifically, you need to make sure `adb` and `apksigner` are both in your path)
 * Git
 * [apktool](https://ibotpeaches.github.io/Apktool/)
+* FirstClass Android client (to patch; tested with version 1.5.143.13451)

 ### Instructions
 You will need to have a copy of the original FirstClass APK, which you can get from your Android phone.
-Place that APK in the directory containing `patch.py`, and make sure it's named `com.opentext.bluefield.apk`.
+(I personally use [MyAppSharer](https://play.google.com/store/apps/details?id=com.yschi.MyAppSharer) to do this) Place that APK in the directory containing `patch.py`, and make sure it's named `com.opentext.bluefield.apk`.

 Once you've done that, connect your phone to your computer and run `python patch.py install`.
 All of the patches in the `patches/` folder will automatically be applied to the APK, and the newly-created APK will then be installed on your phone.